Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 There are people (and organizations) who insist that crime has decreased, not increased, and that violence in cities was overblown.

-Based on 2022 data from the National Crime Victimization Survey with its 44 percent increase in violent crime, the discussion was moot but now we have decreasing crime per data from the FBI.
+Based on 2022,2023, and 2024 data from the National Crime Victimization Survey with its 44 percent increase in violent crime in 2022 and consistency in violent crime rates for 2023 and 2024, the discussion was moot, but now we have decreasing crime per data from the FBI.

 For those looking for a more nuanced analysis, VOX offers the following: The data backs up the headlines, suggesting that homicide numbers are significantly higher in at least some major US cities.
 But it’s not clear if this is part of a nationwide phenomenon, or if it’s something isolated to urban centers because we don’t have good data outside the large cities.
 To make matters more confusing, other types of crime, including violent crime overall, appear to have decreased in many of the same cities, VOX.
 Also, see FiveThirtyEight.